-Trips to Central America typically cost between $1,850-$2,100 which includes flight, hotel, breakfast, transportation, interpreters and other team expenses.
+Trips to Central America typically cost between $1,850 and $2,100 including flight, hotel, breakfast, transportation, interpreters and other team expenses.
 Other potential expenses include medication/vaccinations, passport fees and some meals.
-Gundersen employees may apply for a Global Partners grant for up to $500 in trip costs.
+Gundersen employees may apply for a Global and Community Partners grant for up to $500 in trip costs.

 Do volunteers need to have a medical background?

-No, volunteers do not need to have a medical background; volunteers from a variety of backgrounds are needed.
-Please complete a volunteer form to describe your interest and a member of the Global Partners team will follow up with you to discuss opportunities.
+No. Volunteers from a variety of backgrounds are needed.
+Please complete a volunteer form to describe your interest and a member of the Global and Community Partners team will follow up with you to discuss opportunities.

 Does Gundersen provide time off for my trip?